-Developmental coursework (both prerequisite and corequisite) will be required of students whose placement test measures indicate a need for greater proficiency in the areas of English and/or mathematics.
-Please refer to the Course Description section for prerequisite and corequisite course information.
+Developmental coursework (both prerequisite and corequisite) will be required of students whose placement measures indicate a need for greater proficiency in the areas of English and/or mathematics.
+Please refer to the Course Descriptions section for prerequisite and corequisite course information.
+Mechatronics Engineering Technology: Mechatronics Certificate #2 (C4035003) Major Courses: